 The private sessions, in water loaded with Epsom salts, last for 90 minutes and create a feeling of weightlessness.
 If you want a gourmet experience, try a guided four-course dinner tour that takes you to four restaurants.

 Snowshoeing jaunts will place you in a snowy wonderland, or go on an eagle-watching excursion.
 You’ll float along a river and see bald eagles flying, perching and eating salmon.

-- The natural hits all over Whistler and bowls that are magic when powder has come down.
+The natural hits all over Whistler and bowls that are magic when the powder has come down.

 Recommended places to stay

 Pet-friendly, free wi-fi, and even free use of GoPro video cameras.

 The former Holiday Inn – free wi-fi and most rooms have jetted tubs.